-On behalf of the Transportation Trades Department, AFL-CIO (TTD), I urge you to vote against Senator Isakson's "resolution of disapproval" of the National Mediation Board's (NMB or Board) new rule that will allow a majority of ballots cast to determine union representation.
+On behalf of the Transportation Trades Department, AFL-CIO (TTD), I urge you to vote against S J Res 30, Senator Isakson's resolution disapproving of the National Mediation Board's (NMB or Board) new rule that allows a majority of ballots cast to determine union representation, when it is brought to the Senate floor for consideration this week.
 The NMB's new rule is consistent with statute, was considered in an open and transparent process, and makes union election procedures for airline and rail workers fairer and more consistent with democratic norms.
+Moreover, a recent federal court decision upheld the Board's new rule change.